jakenguyen0118/mongo-queries/README.md

 1. Change into the new directory.
 1. Fulfill the listed requirements.

-You are required to turn in your submission by making a pull request on the original repository.
 Write or copy/paste your answers to the assigned prompts in [`challenge.md`](challenge.md).

 Unless otherwise specified on the calendar or by an instructor, homework is due